Last updated on December 19, 2025

 Winds of Abandon

-Exile target creature for two white mana is already a good effect, but since that creature's controller may search for basic lands equal to the number of creatures exiled this way, it makes Winds of Abandon a strictly worse Path to Exile.
+Exile target creature for 2 white mana is already a good effect, but since that creature's controller may search for basic lands equal to the number of creatures exiled this way, that alone would make Winds of Abandon a strictly worse Path to Exile.
 The good part is that it can act as a one-sided board wipe if you manage to overload it.

 Dismantling Wave

-Dismantling Wave is an exceptional card that removes artifacts and enchantments for just three mana.
+Dismantling Wave is an exceptional card that removes artifacts and enchantments for just 3 mana.
 This makes it an excellent option for players looking to remove multiple artifacts or enchantments from the board.

 The card's cycling mode can be helpful in certain situations, making it an even more versatile choice.